Shantom/DailyDungeon/README.md

 Lifecycle of a skill session [^S]:

-1. A skill session begins when a user invokes your skill and Alexa sends your skill a request.
+1. A skill session begins when a user invokes your Alexa skill and Alexa sends your skill a request.
 The request contains a session object that uses a Boolean value called `new` to indicate that this is a new session.

 2. The skill receives the request and returns a response for Alexa to speak to the user.